oasis-tcs/openc2-usecases/SBOM-PoC/sFractalScenarios/README.md

 - SBOM via public URL or via email
 - MUD discovery of SBOM
 side note - add ids to risk mitigation choices

+The next evolution of these scenarios it to interwork with OIF as orchestrator to validate OIF and blinkyhaha interwork.